-Getting your Australian Trip ready takes energy and filtering through all the information from the internet can be time-consuming.
-There’s nothing that outweighs personal experience though, that’s where the biggest takeaway is; we learn from travel mistakes to tweak and fine-tune our future trips and help us travel better and more thoughtfully.
+Getting your Australian Trip ready takes energy, and filtering through all the information from the internet can be time-consuming.
+There’s nothing that outweighs personal experience, though.
+That’s where the biggest takeaway is; we learn from travel mistakes to tweak and fine-tune our future trips and help us travel better and more thoughtfully.
 This Australia checklist is the outcome of 15 years of solo travel adventures in Australia.

 Travel Checklist for Australia

-Here is a travel planning checklist with things I go through every time before going to Australia.
-Make yourself familiar before you go to the airport and jump onto the overseas flight to the BIG country.
+Here is a travel planning checklist that I always go through before going to Australia.
+Make yourself familiar before you go to the airport and jump onto the BIG country’s overseas flight.

 Passport and Tourist Visa for Australia

-Make sure you not only have the required documents and a tourist visa for Australia but also your passport is valid for at least six months before departure.
-Check all your bookings are confirmed, and you have digital copies of them safely stored onto your phone or email box folder.
+Ensure you have the required documents and a tourist visa for Australia, and your passport is valid for at least six months before departure.
+Ensure all your bookings are confirmed, and digital copies are safely stored in your phone or email box folder.

-Due to Quarantine regulations, you are not allowed to bring into the country a list of items and food.
-Dairy and fresh products are a no-no, but also wooden souvenirs and more things are strictly forbidden.
+Due to Quarantine regulations, you cannot bring a list of items and food into the country.
+Dairy and fresh products are a no-no, but wooden souvenirs and other things are strictly forbidden.
 You will be asked to fill in a passenger card before landing.
 So be prepared, and you’d better say what you have inside your checked luggage to avoid an unpleasant surprise and fine.
 Here are all the things you cannot do in Australia.

 What to pack for your trip

 Australia is a tricky destination.
-Although many places offer the best conditions for enjoying your time outdoors, with plenty of sunshine and warm temps throughout the year, it can be unforgiving cold in the night.
-Also, windy and rainy days are not unusual, especially on coastline location.
-So, it is wise to know to wear proper clothing when travelling around Australia.
-This packing checklist can be helpful when preparing for your travels.
+Although many places offer the best conditions for enjoying your time outdoors, with plenty of sunshine and warm temps throughout the year, it can be unforgiving cold at night.
+Also, windy and rainy days are not unusual, especially in coastline locations.
+So, it is wise to wear proper clothing when travelling around Australia.

 You never know what happens when you travel.
 And being Australia a remote destination, the cost involved in medical care and extra travel expenses are enormous.
-For Australia, travel insurance is vital to cover you against medical emergency but also all those non-medical emergency like accidents, loss of personal items etc. Get a quote from our trusted partner World Nomads.
+For Australia, travel insurance is vital to cover you against medical emergencies and all those non-medical emergencies like accidents, loss of personal items, etc.

 First things to do when arriving in Australia

-When you get off the aeroplane, after a 24-hour journey, the first thing you may think is resting and having a shower.
-But no!
-Be focused and make the most of the first moments after your arrival at the incoming Australian Airport and go through this handy checklist.
+After a 24-hour journey, the first thing you may think about is resting and having a shower when you get off the aeroplane.
+No!
+Be focused and make the most of the first moments after arriving at the incoming Australian Airport and going through this handy checklist.

 Get Cash at the airport by using an ATM